Premier Hockey Federation: Broadcasting

 During the inaugural season, some games were shown on ESPN3.
-The Boston Pride became the first women's hockey team to enter a regular broadcasting agreement with a regional sports network, with 8 of its 18 games presented on either NESN or NESNplus during the league's inaugural season.
+The Boston Pride became the first women's hockey team to enter a regular broadcasting agreement with a regional sports network, with 8 of its 18 games presented on either New England Sports Network (NESN) or NESN+ during the league's inaugural season.
 In 2016, third-party broadcasts moved from ESPN3 to Cheddar.
 On March 16, 2017, the league announced that ABC News' website would provide live streaming coverage of the 2017 Isobel Cup Playoffs.

-On June 20, 2017, it was announced that the NWHL had made a deal with Twitter to live stream 16 regular season games, one game a week billed as the "Twitter NWHL Game of the Week", plus the All Star Game and the NWHL/Team Russia Summit Series for the 2017–18 season.
+On June 20, 2017, it was announced that the NWHL had made a deal with Twitter to live stream 16 regular-season games, one game a week billed as the "Twitter NWHL Game of the Week", plus the All Star Game and the NWHL/Team Russia Summit Series for the 2017–18 season.
 As part of the partnership with the New Jersey Devils in October 2017, some Riveters games were broadcast on The One Jersey Network, the Devils' digital radio station.
 The league also streamed and archived some games on its YouTube channel for free through a service dubbed The Cross-Ice Pass.
-Some archived matches are also available.

 On September 5, 2019, the NWHL announced a three-year deal with Twitch streaming service to stream all games and league events on the platform.
 It marked the first NWHL broadcast deal to include a rights fee, with revenue to be shared with players.
 The NWHL also reached an agreement with NBCSN to carry the 2021 Isobel Cup semifinals and final, which would mark the first NWHL games to be broadcast nationally on a linear television channel.

-In 2020 and 2021, the NWHL was criticized for producing content in association with Barstool Sports, a media organization which had previously been accused of promoting racist and misogynistic views.
+In 2020 and 2021, the NWHL was criticized for producing content in association with Barstool Sports, a media organization that had previously been accused of promoting racist and misogynistic views.
 In response, the NWHL distanced itself from the outlet, after Barstool's CEO Erika Nardini posted a video allegedly encouraging the harassment of journalists who criticized the partnership.

-On October 20, 2021, the PHF announced it would exclusively stream its seventh season on ESPN+ in the United States, with the 2022 Isobel Cup final airing on ESPN2.
+In October 2021, the PHF announced it would exclusively stream its seventh season on ESPN+ in the U.S., with the 2022 Isobel Cup final airing on ESPN2.